Password Recovery Techniques

 Introduction

-This document will explain several password recovery techniques for Cisco routers.
-You can perform password recovery on most of the platforms without changing hardware jumpers, but all platforms require the router to be reloaded.
+This document explains several password recovery techniques for Cisco routers.
+You can perform password recovery on most platforms without changing hardware jumpers, but all platforms require the router to be reloaded.
 Password recovery can only be done from the console port physically attached to the router.

 There are three ways to restore enable access to a router when the password is lost.
 You can VIEW the password, CHANGE the password, or ERASE the configuration and start over as if the box was new.